gatomoneda/gato/README.md

 ---

-### What is Nano?
+### What is Gato?

-Nano is a digital payment protocol designed to be accessible and lightweight, with a focus on removing inefficiencies present in other cryptocurrencies.
-With ultrafast transactions and zero fees on a secure, green and decentralized network, this makes Nano ideal for everyday transactions.
+Gato is a digital payment protocol designed to be accessible and lightweight, with a focus on removing inefficiencies present in other cryptocurrencies.
+With ultrafast, private transactions and zero fees on a secure, green and decentralized network, this makes Gato ideal for everyday transactions.

 ---